 Fonds Kwadraat (interest-free loan)

-Fonds Kwadraat provides interest-free loans to artists and designers.
+The Fonds Kwadraat provides interest-free loans to artists and designers.
 In 2014, the Fund entered into a partnership with Fonds Kwadraat.
 The aim is to support more projects in the creative industries, increase support generally and stimulate entrepreneurship through smart financing strategies.
-With a positive subsidy evaluation, a project proposal automatically qualifies for an additional interest-free loan.
+With a positive evaluation for a grant, a project proposal automatically qualifies for an additional interest-free loan.
 For more information, click here.

 Contact point for interdisciplinary applications